gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 reserved: 5 bits

 : Reserved bits for future use.
-Sender MUST set these bits to 0 and MUST be ignored on reception.

 R: 1 bit (boolean)

 : Restart indicator.
-If this bit is set this DTLS chunk is protected with by an restart DTLS Connection with the index indicated by the DCI.
+If this bit is set this DTLS chunk is protected with an restart DTLS Connection with the index indicated by the DCI.
 If not set, then a traffic DCI is indicated.

 DCI: 2 bits (unsigned integer)